endoflife-date/endoflife.date/products/blender.md

 - A new LTS release every year around June, supported for two years,
 - A major version and breaking release every 2 years (3.0, 4.0, 5.0…).

-With the new schedule, the 3.7 release will be skipped, and 4.0 is expected to be released in late November 2023.